 The following wayfinding sign types and sign locations are indicative only.
-The future detailed design and documentation of signs would form a Signage Guidelines manual which will guide accurate sign planning and
+The future detailed design and documentation of signs would form a Signage Guidelines manual which will guide accurate sign planning and procurement by a Council representative or consultant.

-The proposed wayfinding sign system will include but is
+The proposed wayfinding sign system will include but is not limited to the following sign types